PKRoma/miranda/miranda/protocols/IcqOscarJ/docs/icq-readme.txt

   received twice from some clients (it is a problem of that clients, they do send them twice)

-- In Invisible mode, when other side is not in visible list messages are not unicode aware.
-This is because ICQ protocol does not support unicode offline messages.
-  You can partly solve this by setting proper codepage for the contact - database setting WORD "CodePage" in ICQ scope

 - When synchronising server-list, users get added with await auth flag or receive added message.
 The way which ICQ servers handle authorizations, we cannot do it better - when uploading contacts to server account has to be a new one, then contacts can be added